SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/zscaler-private-access.md

 You can also edit the log stream content within the text field in order to capture specific fields and create a **Custom **log template.
 To learn more, see[ Understanding the Log Stream Content Format](https://help.zscaler.com/zpa/understanding-log-stream-content-format). \
  \
 Edit the the log stream content, paste the following text in the beginning of the template:
     ```
     <165>1 - - - - - - <Syslog Token>
     ```

 For **Syslog Token,** enter the token from the Sumo Logic[ Cloud Syslog Source](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/Cloud-Syslog-Source).
 The token should end with **@41123**.
 This number is the Sumo Logic Private Enterprise Number (PEN).

-12

-1. You can define a streaming **Policy **for the log receiver.
+1. You can define a streaming **Policy** for the log receiver.
 For example, you can create a policy where the receiver will only capture logs for a specified segment group or a specific set of session status error codes.
 The criteria you can use is dependent upon the **Log Type** you selected.
 For various options to define a streaming policy, see [ZPA help](https://help.zscaler.com/zpa/configuring-log-receiver#Step2).
 2. Click **Next**.
 1. Review
     1. In the **Review** tab, review your log receiver configuration, and click **Save**.

-13

 1. Repeat the previous steps for all the **Log Types**: